piouson/kubernetes-bootcamp/README.md

 The benefit of configuring Pods with PVCs is to decouple site-specific details.

-You can follow the [official "configure a Pod to use a PersistentVolume for storage" docs walkthrough](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume) to complete this lab.
+You can follow the [official _configure a Pod to use a PersistentVolume for storage_ docs](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume) to complete this lab.

 1. Create a `/mnt/data/index.html` file on cluster host `minikube ssh` with some message, e.g. "Hello, World!"
 2. Create a PV with the following parameters, see `https://k8s.io/examples/pods/storage/pv-volume.yaml`